 The story provides a springboard for children to test out different actions and to experience a range of possible consequences and pathways.
-Decisions the reader must make tackle challenges such as working together and overcoming conflict, processing information and sensory processing skills, and managing emotions and anxiety.
+Decisions the reader must make tackle challenges such as working together and overcoming conflict, processing information and managing emotions and anxiety.

 Although created with girls in mind, positioning the reader as the main character allows all children to become fully immersed in the narrative.
-This is an invaluable resource to develop social skills and build confidence amongst children aged 8–12.
+This is an invaluable resource to develop social skills and build confi dence among children aged 8–12.

-Rachel Holmes works as SENCo within a specialist school for secondary students with autism and associated mental health difficulties.
-She has previously set up a specialist unit for secondary students with autism within a mainstream setting and has led on primary curriculum development within an all age SEN school.
-Rachel has significant experience of providing INSET training in both specialist and mainstream settings on a range of topics such as social communication, access to learning and sensory difficulties.
+Rachel Holmes works as a special educational needs coordinator (SENCo) within a specialist campus for secondary students with autism and associated mental health difficulties.
+She has previously set up a specialist unit for secondary students with autism within a mainstream setting and has led on primary curriculum development within an all-age special educational needs (SEN) school.
+Rachel has significant experience of providing in-service training (INSET) in both specialist and mainstream settings on a range of topics such as social communication, access to learning and sensory difficulties.